Chapter Seven · Practical Steps

 Can I open a savings account for my newborn?

 Yes.
-Most banks and credit unions allow you to open a savings account for a child of any age, including newborns, as long as you have the child's Social Security number.
+Most banks and credit unions allow you to open a savings account for a child of any age, including newborns, provided you have the child's Social Security number.
 Capital One and Alliant both accept online applications for children from birth.
-The SSN is typically available 2-4 weeks after birth.
+The SSN is typically available 2 to 4 weeks after birth.

 Can I open a savings account for my child online?

 Yes, at most online banks and credit unions.
-Capital One, Alliant, Ally, and Marcus all allow fully online applications.
-Chase requires an in-branch visit for First Banking accounts.
-Some credit unions may require you to visit a branch for initial membership setup.
+Capital One, Alliant, Ally, and Marcus allow fully online applications.
+Chase requires an in-branch visit for First Banking.
+Some credit unions may require a branch visit for initial membership setup.

 What is the minimum deposit to open a kids savings account?

-It varies by bank.
-Capital One and Chase require $0 minimum deposit.
+It varies.
+Capital One and Chase require $0.
 Alliant requires $5.
-Some credit unions require $5-$25.
+Some credit unions require $5 to $25.
 Online-only banks like Ally have no minimum.
-Check the specific bank's requirements before applying.
+Check the specific bank before applying.

 Do I need my child's Social Security number?

 Yes, for both joint and custodial accounts.
-The SSN is required for tax reporting purposes.
+The SSN is required for tax reporting.
 For custodial accounts, the child's SSN is used because the account is legally in their name.
-For joint accounts, it may be required for the child to be listed as a co-owner.

 How long does it take to open the account?

-Online applications at Capital One, Alliant, or Ally typically take 10-15 minutes.
-The account is usually accessible within 1-3 business days after identity verification.
-In-branch applications at Chase take 20-30 minutes and the account is available immediately.
+Online applications at Capital One, Alliant, or Ally typically take 10 to 15 minutes.
+The account is usually accessible within 1 to 3 business days after identity verification.
+In-branch applications at Chase take 20 to 30 minutes and the account is available immediately.